rkp1007/PlaceholderOS/README.md

 ## Upcoming Plans

-- Modify the environment so it is more organized
 - Figure out how to interface with the Time-Stamp counter to make delays
 - Find a better way to interface with the PC speaker
 - Add some arithmetic commands to the terminal